Malaysian Tax Issues for Expatriates and Non-Residents

 3. When to File Your Tax Return

 The last day to submit your Malaysian tax return is 30th April each year.
-But do not wait until this very last day as the Inland Revenue Board of Malaysia's (IRBM) office will be packed with last minute submission and you are bound to be stuck there for hours.
+But do not wait until this very last day as the Inland Revenue Board of Malaysia office will be packed with last-minute submissions and you are bound to be stuck there for hours.

 This also applies if you file online.

-Filing of Malaysian tax return can either be online (e-Filing) or manual filing.
+Filing of the Malaysian tax returns can either be online (e-Filing) or manual filing.

-If you prefer manual filing, then go to the nearest IRBM office and get the following form that applies to you:
+If you prefer manual filing, then go to the nearest LHDN office and get the following form that applies to you: